 Our staff works as a team to deliver not only top of the line care, but to make sure that your experience here is as safe and responsive as possible.
 Watch Your Step, which is listed below, is just one of the many initiatives that L+M has implemented to keep you and your loved ones safe.

 Our most important partner in the process of providing safe patient care is you.
 When you come into the hospital, or you are here to visit someone, keep your eyes and ears open!
-If you see something that concerns you, please SPEAK UP!

 Who are you?
 Patient Identification…

 A very common error, made all across the nation and at all levels of care, is providing patient services to the wrong patient.
 At L+M as soon as you are checked into the hospital, whether it's at the Emergency Department, the admitting office or The Birth Place, you will be given a name band.
 This is usually placed on your wrist and stays there throughout your admission.
 Make sure that your name band is correct- it will contain your name and birth date.

 Whenever a staff member is going to take you to a procedure, give you a treatment or provide any other patient specific care, they should ask you your full name and birth date.
 If they don't, SPEAK UP!